Daisy–Broken Back Dog

 Mix breed dog

-Meet Daisy, a 4 month-old female mix breed that was found on the streets of Miami, unable to walk.
+Meet Daisy, a four month-old female mix breed that was found on the streets of Miami, unable to walk.
 On examination by Animal Services, she was unable to use her back legs, had crepitus (crunchiness) when the back was touched, was painful and had multiple puncture wounds on her lower back.
-Here is her examination at Southeast Veterinary Neurology.
+Here is her examination at Southeast Veterinary Neurology (SEVN).

 The neurological examination aims to tell us IF the problem is a neurological one, WHERE in the neurological system it is, and HOW BAD the problem is.